paterson1720/new-remix-breeze-app/public/documentation/en/v1/authentication/prisma-adapter.md

 ## Prisma Models

-To use the prisma adapter, make sure you have the following models in your `prisma.schema` file:
+To use the prisma adapter, make sure you have the following models in your `schema.prisma` file:

 ```js
 model User {